 Most of the ice-free areas of Barton Peninsula are covered by relatively rich vegetation, dominated by cryptogamic species.
 The cover of mosses and lichens is very extensive within the Area.
 The most conspicuous vegetal communities are the associations of dominant lichens Usnea-Himantormia and the moss turf dominated by Sanionia-Chorisodontium.
-The algal community is dominated by the green fresh water alga Prasiola crispa, which is established around penguin colonies.
-The present flora includes one Antarctic flowering plant species, 51 lichen species, 29 moss species, six liverwort species, and one algae species.
-In the case of algae, only the species forming macroscopically detectable stands were recorded.
+The algal community is dominated by the green freshwater alga Prasiola crispa, which is established around penguin colonies.
+The present flora includes one Antarctic flowering plant species, 57 lichens, 29 mosses, six liverworts, and one algal species.
+In the case of algae, only the species forming macroscopically detectable stands was recorded.
 No information on cyanobacteria and mycobiota occurring in this Area is available, as studies have not been undertaken.
 The detailed vegetation list is shown in Annex I.